-With a St. Ambrose degree under his belt, and a daughter at work on her degree, Mike has seen the university from both sides.
+With a St. Ambrose degree under his belt, and a daughter who also earned her degree here, Mike has seen the university from both sides.
 And though St. Ambrose has grown since his student days, it has maintained the small classes and approachable professors that he says give the school its greatest value.

 I went to a big school for a semester.
-And to be honest you, I enjoyed myself too much.
+And to be honest with you, I enjoyed myself too much.
 My schoolwork wasn't getting done.
-I'd have 300 people in my classes, so unless you were very disciplined, which I was not, it was tough because there was no one-on-one time.
+I'd have 300 people in my classes, so unless you were very disciplined – which I was not – it was tough because there was no one-on-one time.
 I transferred to a junior college but was miserable.
 I had friends at St. Ambrose, so I transferred.
 It was the right fit for me.

 I didn't push.
 Maybe I was pulling for Ambrose a little, but she had to decide for herself.
 She went there to visit and just loved it.

 The best thing about Ambrose is the ability to have one-on-one conversations with your professors.
 Small class size is a huge advantage.
-If Maureen struggles, like she did for a while in her accounting class, all she has to do is ask for help and she gets it.
+When Maureen struggled, like she did for a while in her accounting class, all she had to do was ask for help and she got it.

 Yes.
 At the end of the day, sometimes you can't look at money alone.
 You have to look at value.
-She's getting a terrific education there.
-She's really excelling.
+She received a terrific education there, and she really excelled.

-She's giving tours for admissions.
-She's on the cheerleading squad.
-She loves her teachers.
-She loves the activities.
-When we go to Ambrose ball games, teachers and administrators come up and talk with her.
-She knows everybody on campus-and that's the perfect atmosphere for her.
+She gave tours for the admissions office.
+She was on the cheerleading squad.
+She loved her teachers.
+She loved the activities.
+When we went to Ambrose ball games, teachers and administrators came up and talked with her.
+She knew everybody on campus– and that was the perfect atmosphere for her.

 When I walked across campus I thought, "If only it could have been like this when I was here!"
 It's so much bigger.
 It has beautiful new buildings and some of the best dorm rooms in the country.
 What the school offers today is so much more than when I was there.
 It's grown, but it still has the elements that matter: small class size and one-on-one time with teachers.